open-physiology/open-physiology-viewer/wrapper/README.md

 #### Description

-The purpose of this wrapper is to extract the data conversion that happens inside the open-phisiology viewer UI and make this available through a CLI wrapper tool usable from command line.
+The purpose of this wrapper is to extract the data conversion that happens inside the open-physiology viewer UI and make this available through a CLI wrapper tool usable from command line.

 #### Usage